SeLite/SeLite.github.io/ExtensionSequencer.md

 ExtensionSequencer is tested against a list of variations of `SeLiteExtensionSequencerManifest.js` in several plain [extensions](https://code.google.com/p/selite/source/browse/#git%2Fextension-sequencer%2Fshell-tests%2Fextensions).
 You can browse their source code at [extension-sequencer/shell-tests](https://code.google.com/p/selite/source/browse/#git%2Fextension-sequencer%2Fshell-tests).
 See [a list of those tests](http://htmlpreview.github.io/?https://github.com/selite/selite/blob/master/extension-sequencer/shell-tests/tests.html) with test descriptions and expected outputs.

 ### Installing shell tests ###
-The tests use a separate Firefox profile called SeLiteExtensionSequencerTest, with some [extensions](https://code.google.com/p/selite/source/browse/#git%2Fextension-sequencer%2Fshell-tests%2Fextensions).
-To set up that profile and its add-ons, download source of [Extension Sequencer](https://code.google.com/p/selite/source/browse/#git%2Fextension-sequencer) (or whole SeLite as per [InstallFromSource](InstallFromSource)) and run `extension-sequencer\setup_proxies.bat` or `extension-sequencer/setup_proxies.sh`.
+The tests use a separate Firefox profile called SeLiteExtensionSequencerTest, with some [extra extensions](https://code.google.com/p/selite/source/browse/#git%2Fextension-sequencer%2Fshell-tests%2Fextensions).
+To set up that profile and its add-ons, download source of [Extension Sequencer](https://code.google.com/p/selite/source/browse/#git%2Fextension-sequencer) (or  of whole SeLite as per [InstallFromSource](InstallFromSource)) and run `extension-sequencer\setup_proxies.bat` or `extension-sequencer/setup_proxies.sh`.
 It will start Firefox and create and set up that profile.

-On Windows (and probably on Mac OS, too) you'll need to install [Selenium IDE](http://docs.seleniumhq.org/download/) and apply Windows/Mac OS-specific steps from [InstallFromSource](InstallFromSource).
+On Windows (and probably on Mac OS, too) you'll need to install apply Windows/Mac OS-specific steps from [InstallFromSource](InstallFromSource).

 (You don't need any other SeLite [AddOns](AddOns) for these tests.)